microsoft/playwright/docs/src/api/class-locator.md

 ## async method: Locator.press
 * since: v1.14

-Focuses the mathing element and presses a combintation of the keys.
+Focuses the matching element and presses a combination of the keys.

 **Usage**